jhucsf/fall2019/hw/hw4.md

 the first 5 elements of the `result` array should contain the values 37, 53, 73, 97, and 125.

+Use the `spim` simulator to execute and debug your code.

 ### Optimization!

 Once you get your `vec_sum_sq` function working, try to optimize it